hinata9276/FPGA_SC/MATLAB(new)/MNIST_SC/readme.md

 Binary CNN accuracy = 0.9836

-Stochastic Computing CNN accuracy = 0.9826 (0.1% accuracy degradation!)
+Stochastic Computing CNN accuracy = 0.9826 (0.1% accuracy degradation with noisy LFSR!)

 ## How does it simulate MUX operation efficiently?